freeCodeCamp/freeCodeCamp/guide/english/cplusplus/the-if-statement/index.md

 # The IF statement.

+**What is an If statement?**
+An `if` statement is a function that checks a parameter, and if it proves true, executes the code associated with it.

 **What does an if statement do?**

 * The `if` statement evaluates the test expression present inside the parenthesis.